 Over 100 rivers originate from the highlands and discharge into the coastal zone.
 With the steep topography, the discharges are short and fast flowing.
-There are 29 main river systems: 12 in the north and 17 in the south.
-A few rivers however, flow year round and, in the dry season, often dry out and form pools of stagnant water.
+Out of the 29 main river systems, 12 are in the north and 17, in the south, but very few rivers flow year round - often drying out and forming pools of stagnant water in the dry season.
 Total mangrove cover is confined mainly to the region between Tibar and Manatuto.
 The detailed assessment of biodiversity and ecosystems in Timor-Leste is presented in Annex 1.

-Recent coastal mapping has revealed significant and ongoing coastal habitat loss in Timor-Leste.
-In coastal mangroves, trees are harvested for timber and fuelwood and, in some instances, hinterland mangrove trees have been removed for the establishment of brackish water shrimp and/or fish ponds.
+Recent coastal mapping has revealed significant and ongoing coastal habitat loss in Timor-Leste, particularly in coastal mangroves, where trees are being harvested for timber and fuelwood and, in some instances, hinterland mangrove trees have been removed for the establishment of brackish water shrimp and/or fish ponds.